rachit23tech/Serenio/README.md

 ## 👥 Team

-Built at HackXtreme using the RunAnywhere SDK for fully on-device AI.
+Built at HackXtreme with help of my Teammates Ayush and Somesh using the RunAnywhere SDK for fully on-device AI.

 ---